sssssSneaky/kaginawa/README.md

 }
 ```

-The very same attack can be performed via LD_PRELOAD hooks.
-Kaginawa hooks the bash's execve wrapper and run a custom command stored at "fake_argv".
+The same attack can be performed using LD_PRELOAD hooks.
+Kaginawa hooks Bash's execve wrapper and runs a custom command stored in "fake_argv".

 - First Step: Drop kaginawa into target system.
 For example: